 But not all businesses utilize exit pay.
 Some businesses are involved in contractual arrangements, thus another method is used – invoicing.

 Invoices are used when a customer is granted credit by the business.
 Often a contractual agreement is entered into between the two parties.
 The arrangement allows for so many days for the customer to pay their bill (remember, the seller generates an invoice; when received by the customer, the customer calls it a bill).
-So the basic entry is recorded to the sales journal as follows:
+The basic entry is recorded to the sales journal as follows: